Mahdi Salem

-Mahdi Salem Al-Mejaba (born 4 April 2004) is a Qatari professional footballer who plays as an attacking midfielder or winger for Qatari club Al-Sadd and the Qatar national football team.
+Mahdi Salem Al-Mejaba (born 4 April 2004) is a Qatari professional footballer who plays as an attacking midfielder or winger for Qatari club Umm Salal, on loan from Al-Sadd and the Qatar national football team.

 Club career

 On 23 September 2021, Salem made his professional debut with Al-Sadd in a Qatar Stars League game against Al-Rayyan.

 On 28 August 2023, he was transferred to Al-Shamal.

 International career

 In June 2023, Salem was named in Qatar national team preliminary squad for the 2023 CONCACAF Gold Cup.
 At first, he was dropped from the final 23-men squad but later replaced injured Ahmed Alaaeldin.
 He made his international debut in the group stage game against Mexico and also appeared in the quarter-final game against Panama.